 Other Tips And Lifestyle Changes For Scalp Recovery

-Aside from directly applying products onto your scalp, you can also adopt some lifestyle changes in the days or weeks after you get a burn.
+Aside from directly applying products to your scalp, you can also adopt some lifestyle changes in the days or weeks after you get a burn.

 Here are some things you can do to give your care extra love while it heals: